ihxyz/quizbot-docs/levelling/xp.md

 The amount of XP rewarded is also reduced if any of the below factors apply to you:

 - You own the quiz being played (x0.2 multiplier)
-- You started the quiz session (x0.2 multiplier)
 - You are above the daily cap (x0.1 multipler)

 These reductions stack with each other.